-10.1 Credential generation and management for use by firmware and OS kernel
+9.1 Credential generation and management for use by firmware and OS kernel

-Opening a Redfish session on the Host Interface may be accomplished by use of any authorized Redfish credentials consisting of a valid username and password.
+Opening a Redfish session on the host interface may be accomplished by use of any authorized Redfish credentials consisting of a valid username and password.
 However in some situations, it may be difficult to pre-provision the system with valid Redfish credentials for use by OS and firmware clients of Redfish.
-Examples of this include (a) early provisioning of new systems and (b) systems where firmware does not have secure storage to hide the credentials.
+Examples of this include early provisioning of new systems and systems where firmware does not have secure storage to hide the credentials.

-To provide for situations of this type, systems supporting the Redfish Service may optionally be configured to provide temporary login credentials for use by Firmware Pre-boot elements and/or OS.
+To provide for situations of this type, systems supporting the Redfish service may optionally be configured to provide temporary login credentials for use by firmware pre-boot elements or the OS.
 If implemented, the credentials shall follow these requirements:

-- The credentials shall be auto-generated by the Redfish Service and provided to firmware and OS by using the UEFI variable interface variables described herein at the initiation of each system boot. - The generation of both firmware and OS credentials shall be user-configurable with the option to disable or enable generation of the credentials separately for both firmware and OS kernel. - The permissions of the resulting session shall be configurable through the Redfish Service configuration as described by the Redfish schema. - The supplied credentials shall be in the form of a user id and password -- both auto-generated by the Redfish Service. - Only one session using these auto-generated credentials shall be allowed at a time. - The session associated with the auto-generated credentials shall not timeout or expire. - The Redfish Service may close the session if it resets or for other policy reasons in which case the Host may reopen the session using the same credentials. - Any open session started with firmware credentials shall be closed and the credentials invalidated at UEFI ExitBootServices() event.
+- The credentials shall be auto-generated by the Redfish service and provided to firmware and OS by using the UEFI variable interface variables described herein at the initiation of each system boot. - The generation of both firmware and OS credentials shall be user-configurable with the option to disable or enable generation of the credentials separately for both firmware and OS kernel. - The permissions of the resulting session shall be configurable through the Redfish service configuration as described by the Redfish HostInterface schema. - The supplied credentials shall be in the form of a user id and password, both auto-generated by the Redfish service. - Only one session using these auto-generated credentials shall be allowed at a time. - The session associated with the auto-generated credentials shall not timeout or expire. - The Redfish service may close the session if it resets or for other policy reasons in which case the host may re-open the session using the same credentials.

-- Any open session started with OS credentials shall be closed and new credential passwords generated when a Host restart is detected by the Redfish Service. - The Firmware Credentials shall be made available for any agent or driver that operates within the UEFI pre-boot prior to ExitBootServices() call.
+- Any open session started with firmware credentials shall be closed and the credentials invalidated at UEFI ExitBootServices() event. - Any open session started with OS credentials shall be closed and new credential passwords generated when a host restart is detected by the Redfish service. - The firmware credentials shall be made available for any agent or driver that operates within the UEFI pre-boot prior to the ExitBootServices() call.
 This may include local system ROM firmware or utility firmware applications downloaded from external sources.

-10.2 Security considerations for protecting auto-generated credentials
+9.2 Security considerations for protecting auto-generated credentials

 It is recommended that system designers protect the credentials from unauthorized access.
 The use of UEFI Secure Boot to protect access to credentials is recommended.
-Because of the difficulty of defining a security procedure for Legacy-booting OS, delivery of credentials to Legacy OS is not described by this specification and any Legacy OS support for this feature is OEM-specific.
+Because of the difficulty of defining a security procedure for legacy-booting OS, delivery of credentials to a legacy OS is not described by this specification and any legacy OS support for this feature is OEM-specific.